quix-labs/flash/README.md

 - [Debug queries](examples/debug_trace/debug_trace.go)
 - [Trigger all events on table](examples/trigger_all/trigger_all.go)

+## Drivers
+You can see all drivers details [here](pkg/drivers/DRIVERS.md)

 ## Planned Features

 The following features are planned for future implementation:

+- [x] Driver interfaces for creating new drivers.
-- Listen for changes in specific columns, not the entire table.
+- [ ] Listen for changes in specific columns, not the entire table.
-- Soft-delete support: receive delete events when SQL condition is respected.
+- [ ] Soft-delete support: receive delete events when SQL condition is respected.
 Example: `deleted_at IS NOT NULL`.
-- Driver interfaces for creating new drivers.
-- New driver that uses logical replication.
+- [ ] New driver that uses logical replication.
+See [DRIVERS.md](pkg/drivers/DRIVERS.md)
 - ... any feedback is welcome.